newamericafoundation/atlas/README.md

 #### ``./app/assets/scripts/atlas``

 Holds main client-side scripts.
 All single-page application code is contained within this folder, structured in ``Marionette.js`` modules except for the ``/components`` directory.
 This component holds React components that are currently replacing Backbone Views.

-## Development Environment

-Atlas is currently deployed on Node version 0.12.2 (see .ebextensions/00_general.config for corresponding setting).

-	npm install
-	bower install

-Run development environment by simply typing:

-	gulp dev

-Then navigate to ``localhost:8081``.

-This will automatically watch for changes in development scripts and styles (see file types in gulpfile).

-### Development Database

-The development database defaults to localhost:27017 as set in ./atlas_config.json.
-When Atlas is run locally, this is set automatically.

-## Testing Environment

-Client- and server-side specs are run with the following commands:

-	gulp spec
-	gulp spec-server

-There is not separate test database.

-## Production Environment

-Atlas can be deployed by simply typing:

-	gulp deploy

-This will automatically compile production assets (minified for css, minified + gzipped for js), commit the changes with a standard commit message and deploy the production server.

-The ``.ebextensions`` folder supplies the configuration settings that ensure Atlas can be correctly load balanced and connected to the database.
-An important part of this is deploying within a VPC, if the database instance was deployed in VPC also.
-This will ensure that MongoDB ports can be opened between the database instance and all Elastic Beanstalk instances, as they launch on demand.

-## Production Database

-The production database is set in ./atlas_config.json.
-Atlas connects to this database automatically in production mode, distinguishing between dev and production databases by reading environment variables.
-The environment is set to production in an eb extension (see below).

 ## Lessons learned